Aml-Hassan-Abd-El-hamid/Semantic-Search-in-articles-using-NLP/README.md

 ## Storage

 I was asked to answer this question by Cyshield: **What do you think you have learned from the project?** And even though I've got to use new and different models in that project, I also got to use a vector database for the very first time!
-I chose to go with **FAISS**  because there are a ton of resources explaining how to deal with it, and it seemed very easy to deal with.
+I chose to go with **FAISS**  because there are a ton of resources explaining how to deal with it, and it seemed very easy to deal with.<br>
+I stored the test dataset -assuming that in our case this test dataset represents the production data while the validation dataset that I used to help me pick the embedding model is the development data- in the FAISS database.

 ## Useful references:
 - https://subirverma.medium.com/semantic-search-with-s-bert-is-all-you-need-951bc710e160